Lee Shying-jow: Early life

 Lee later entered the Republic of China Army Preparatory School right after his completion of junior high school at age 15.
-He then later graduated from the Republic of China Military Academy in 1974 as a Missile Officer.

-Lee also obtained his master's degree from the National Taiwan University, National Chung Hsing University of Taiwan and Georgetown University of the United States.
+He then later graduated from the Republic of China Military Academy in 1974 as a Missile Officer, and earned master's degrees from National Taiwan University, National Chung Hsing University, and Georgetown University in the United States.

 Military career

 Early military position

 Lee served as the Commander of Military Police (ROCMP) from 1 June 2009 to 16 May 2011.
 He was promoted to General of the ROC Army on 16 May 2011 and appointed as the Vice Chief of the General Staff under Admiral Lin Chen-yi, the then Chief of the General Staff.

 Army Commanding General

 General Lee was appointed to success General Yang Tien-hsiao as the Commanding General of the ROC Army on 16 August 2011.

 On 16 July and 8 August 2013, General Lee tendered his resignation from his chief position and from the Ministry of National Defense due to the poor handling of the minister on the death scandal of Corporal Hung Chung-chiu, but was rejected by Defense Minister Kao Hua-chu and Yen Ming.
 Both Kao and Yen asked him to stay in his post.